Andres-f90/Programing-101/README.md

 - **Slice:** To slice an array, you can use the following notation: `[ starting_slice : ending_slice : jump ]`.
 So, for example if you want to slice an array from the start to the element in index number 5, and you want every 2 elements, you can write `my_array[:5:2]`.
 - **Length:** To get the length of an array, use the `len()` function and pass the array as a parameter.
 Example: `len(my_array)`.

-Aside from those uses of arrays, they have some methods shich can be found on the [Official Python Docs](https://docs.python.org/3/library/array.html).
+Aside from those uses of arrays, they have some methods which can be found on the [Official Python Docs](https://docs.python.org/3/library/array.html).
 The most important ones are:

 - **Append:** Add an element at the end of the array.
 - **Insert:** Inserts an element at any index of the array.